Inflectra/spira-documentation/docs/SpiraTest-Quick-Start-Guide/index.md

 3. Fill in the following fields

--   Resolved Release = Release 1.0 - Iteration 2
+    -   Planned Release = Release 1.0 - Iteration 2
     -   In 'Comments' section enter a new comment = "Fixed the incident."

 4. Click 'Save' on the main toolbar